extrange/personal-blog/docs/blog/posts/2022-02-27-my-computing-philosophy.md

 Blue light is a major disruptor of our circadian rhythms and as such this is one of the settings I quickly adjust on devices I use.
 [Flux][flux] is a tool I use on Windows, and for Linux, Gnome already has a night light feature in-built.

-## Remote, secure personal data access
+## Secure, remote, self-hosted data access

 Being able to access the contents of your computer anywhere you go is really handy, and it allows for things like remote file management, sharing files with friends and working on your projects anywhere in the world, on any computer.